Diveride/Project2-Sentiment-analysis-WSbets/README.md

 ## Rational

 WSB was a forum intially created for retail investor to exchange trades ideas.
 It became "famous" in early 2021 with the GME story and its short squeeze strategy.
-WSB has over 10mio subscribers and individual investors would share ideas and joint forces in risky bets like the short squeeze where they pick the stocks that have the most short open position and together start to buy them to "squeeze" the Institutions (often large Hedge Funds) being short teh stocks and forced to buy it back.
+WSB has over 10 million subscribers and individual investors would share ideas and joint forces in risky bets like the short squeeze where they pick the stocks that have the most short open position and together start to buy them to "squeeze" the Institutions (often large Hedge Funds) being short the stocks and forced to buy it back.

 ## Approach / Table of content